CAN YOU TRUST SOCIAL MEDIA REVIEWS?

 First, set up how you see reviews.
 As of 1/9/19 Facebook provides two options; most recent and most helpful.
 When you organize reviews by most recent, the result is obvious.
 When you organize reviews by most helpful it appears that Facebook weights negative reviews, or perhaps reviews with engagement, heavier than positive reviews or reviews without engagement.

-When shopping, I keep reviews to "most recent" for a couple reasons.
+I keep reviews to "most recent" for a couple reasons.
 People change over time.
 This allows me to see how a company is growing and learning.
 I'm fine working with a company that is committed to constant improvement in products or services.
 You can get hints about that kind of thing by watching their ratings and interaction with customers starting most recent and moving back in time.

 The advantage of "most relevant" is that you can quickly ferret out concerns and address them when you begin to interact with the company.